wongkarenhy/Human_diversity_reference_pipeline/README.md

 # Part 0.4
 ## Generate ngap bed files for all pseudohaplotype assemblies <br>
 File naming format: $SAMPLE_pseudohap2.1.ngaps.bed AND $SAMPLE_pseudohap2.2.ngaps.bed

+# Part 0.5
+## Generate BioNano SV smaps
+Rerun Bionano's run_SV.py for all the samples. <br>
+All smaps are stored in one directory <br>
+File naming format: $SAMPLE.smap

 # Part 1
 ## Full pipeline to generate the insertion dataset